ritwit/Arsha/README.md

 You need to type in move commands.

 For example, if want to move
-the black pawn from E7E5, you need to enter:
+the black pawn from E7 Square to E5 Square, you need to enter:

 `move e7e5`